GSA/notifications-api/docs/adrs/README.md

 "Create a new ADR" option when creating a new issue.

 By following the template, we ensure that our ADRs are consistent in language and structure.
-This allows us to easily review the documentions and discuss them as a team.
+This allows us to easily review the documentation and discuss them as a team.
 It also guarantees that the ADR has all of the required information.